jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 pod inspection to name a few.
 Throughout this journey the most useful sources of information were

+resource manifests:
-resource manifests: `kubectl get resource resource-name -o yaml` resource current state: `kubectl describe resource resource-name` logs from the pod hosting the resource: `kubectl logs resource-pod-name`
+`kubectl get resource resource-name -o yaml`

+resource current state:
+`kubectl describe resource resource-name`

+logs from the pod hosting the resource:
+`kubectl logs resource-pod-name`

-Inspecting the internal state of a pod was also quite useful at times and ca be done by accessing a shell inside the pod: `kubectl exec -it pod-name -- /bin/bash`
+Inspecting the internal state of a pod was also quite useful at times and can be done by accessing a shell inside the pod:
+`kubectl exec -it pod-name -- /bin/bash`

 # Journey Summary